Urinary Incontinence – Laser Treatment

 Does it hurt ?

-Most women describe the procedure as mildly uncomfortable.
-The laser produces a warmth feeling only and occasional sharper sensations.
+Most women describe the procedure as mildly painful when lasering near the opening of the vagina.
+The laser produces a warmth feeling and occasional sharper sensations.
+Nitrous gas is used to reduce pain.

 Side effects :